camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/04-migration/01-migrate-71-72.html.md

 #### Camunda Spin

-If camunda Spin is intended to be used, add the following artifacts:
+If Camunda Spin is intended to be used, add the following artifacts:

 * `camunda-spin-dataformat-all-$SPIN_VERSION.jar`
 * `camunda-spin-core-$SPIN_VERSION.jar`